WAOB-FM

-WAOB-FM (106.7 MHz) is a non-commercial radio station licensed to Beaver Falls, Pennsylvania, and serving the Pittsburgh metropolitan area, as well as parts of Eastern Ohio and the West Virginia panhandle.
-It is owned by St. Joseph Missions and it simulcasts a Catholic radio format with sister stations WAOB 860 AM and WPGR 1510 AM.
-The stations carry programs from the EWTN Radio Network.
-From 1996 to 2009, 106.7 FM was legendary Urban Contemporary - R&B station WAMO-FM.
+WAOB-FM (106.7 MHz) is a non-commercial radio station licensed to Beaver Falls, Pennsylvania.
+Serving the Pittsburgh metropolitan area, as well as parts of Eastern Ohio and the northern panhandle of West Virginia, it is owned by St. Joseph Missions and it simulcasts a Catholic radio format with sister stations WAOB 860 AM and WPGR 1510 AM.

 WAOB-FM has an effective radiated power (ERP) of 37,000 watts.
 Its transmitter is on VIP Drive near Interstate 79 in Wexford, Pennsylvania.
-The radio studios and offices are on Ligonier Street in Latrobe, Pennsylvania.
+The radio studios and offices are located in Latrobe, Pennsylvania.

+Previously, 1996 to 2009, 106.7 FM was legendary Urban Contemporary/R&B station WAMO-FM.